Erica Di Ruggiero BSc., MHSc., PhD, RD

 Professional Summary & Appointments

-I am the Director of the Office of Global Public Health Education & Training.
-I am the Director of the Collaborative Program in Global Health.
-I am an Assistant Professor in the Division of Social and Behavioural Sciences.
-I am an Associate Member of the School of Graduate Studies.
+I am the Director of the Centre for Global Health and Director of the Collaborative Specialization in Global Health.
+I am an Associate Professor in the Division of Social and Behavioural Health Sciences and hold a non-budgetary cross-appointment as Associate Professor in the Institute of Health Policy Management and Evaluation.
+I am a Full Member of the School of Graduate Studies.